Please find a selection of commonly asked questions regarding Loft Conversions and Loft Conversion Work.

 Q3.
 Will I require planning permission or building regulation approval?

-Guidelines for Permitted development
+Guidelines for permitted development

 Only around 1 in 10 loft conversions require planning permission, but all loft conversions require building regulation approval.
 In October 2008, the planning laws were relaxed, and all houses now have separate permitted development rights for the roof space.